iotaledger/hornet/docs/nodes_101.md

 ## Exposing APIs for clients
 Nodes come with two set of low-level APIs:
-* HTTP API
+* HTTP(rest) API
-* Events APIs
+* Event API

 > Developers are not needed to communicate with nodes using mentioned low-level API.
-Devs can leverage [iota client libraries](https://chrysalis.docs.iota.org/libraries/overview.html) that provide a high-level abstraction to all features IOTA nodes provide, either on HTTP API level or Event API level
+Developers can successfully leverage [iota client libraries](https://chrysalis.docs.iota.org/libraries/overview.html) that provide a high-level abstraction to all features IOTA nodes provide, either on HTTP API level or Event API level

 ### HTTP Rest API
 The HTTP API allows clients to interact with the Tangle and ask nodes to do the following: